gbayolo26/risk_estimation/README.md

 # risk_estimation
 ## Test allocation based on risk of infection from first and second order contact tracing for Covid-19

-This code contains four interventions methods that combines testing, contact tracing, and quarantine to mitigate the propagation of Covid-19,
+This repository contains four interventions methods to mitigate the propagation of Covid-19,

  - First degree contact tracing
 * Second degree contact tracing